Rated T for violence, suggestive themes, and sensuality.

 The sky glimmered with the warmth of daybreak.
-Curling my hand in the tangle of bedclothes, I blinked away the weariness and refused to let sleep steal away the vision that lay before me.
-Like a child at play, the sun slowly peeked over the horizon, basking all it could touch.
-A spectrum of reds and yellows lit the sky, the colours shining across the rolling hills and sprawling woods.
+Curling my hands in the tangle of bedclothes, I blinked away the weariness that threatened to steal away the vision that lay before me.
+Like a child at play, the sun slowly peeked over the horizon, basking all that it could touch.
+A spectrum of reds and yellows lit the sky, the colours spilling across the rolling hills and sprawling woods.
 The lands of Vanaheim looked to be aglow in fire.

-With a smile, I clambered out of bed and padded onto the balcony.
+With a wistful smile, I clambered out of bed and padded onto the balcony.
 Leaning on the balustrade, I tilted my face upwards to revel in the burgeoning heat of the sun.
 Autumn was upon Vanaheim, and soon the clouds would take up residence in the skies above.
-I'd woken to watch the sun's ascent, the dawning of a new day.
+I'd woke to watch the sun's ascent, the dawning of a new day, for what would be the last time in a long while.
 Many months would pass before I'd be able to witness such beauty again.

 A soft knock at my bedchamber door pulled me away from the sight.
 "Enter!"

-The door opened to reveal my handmaiden, eyes bright and cheery.
-Somehow she was able to awaken before me every day; and my father called me an early riser.
+The door opened to reveal my handmaiden, her eyes bright and cheery.
+It was a wonder, how she was able to awaken before me every day.
+And my father calls me an early riser.
 "A fine morning, is it not, my lady?"
 Arlessa said, bustling about my room to prepare my attire for the day.

 "Yes, lovely indeed," I sighed.
 "I will miss it.
 The rains will be coming soon, no doubt."

 Arlessa hummed in agreement as she went rifling through my wardrobe.
-She selected a sleeveless apricot coloured dress, one of my more practical garments.
-"Your father bid me to tell you he's gone to meet Queen Frigga at the Bifrost site."
+She selected a sleeveless apricot-coloured dress—one of my more practical garments.
+"Your father bid me to tell you that he has gone to greet Queen Frigga at the Bifrost site."

-"My father has?"
+"My father has taken up the task?"
 I furrowed my brow.
-"But where has Lord Njord gone?"
+"Where has Lord Njord gone?"

-Though a nod from me swept aside the topic of conversation, I was left wondering what matter was so urgent for Lord Njord to leave in the night.
-The queen's visit occurred once every ten years, a gesture to keep the bonds between Asgard and Vanaheim strong.
-Lord Njord never missed such an occurrence before.
+Though a single nod from me swept aside the topic of conversation, I was left wondering what matter was so urgent for Lord Njord to leave in the night.
+The queen's visit occurred once every ten years, a gesture to keep the bonds between Asgard and Vanheim strong.
+Lord Njord had never missed such an event before.
 I had half a mind to ask Arlessa what called him away, but I knew she wouldn't have enquired my father any further.

-I beamed while Arlessa twisted my plait, pinning it in place with my favourite golden hair comb.
-"Arlessa, you know me so well."
-I rose from my seat to face her, she who served as my handmaiden since my youth.
+I beamed while she twisted my plait, pinning it in place with my favourite golden hair comb.
+"You know me so well."
+I rose from my seat to face Arelessa, who had served as my handmaiden since my youth.
 After so many years, she knew me better than anyone else.
 "I don't know what I'd ever do without you."